pandas-dev/pandas/web/pandas/pdeps/0010-required-pyarrow-dependency.md

 This PDEP proposes that:

 - PyArrow becomes a runtime dependency starting with pandas 2.1
-- The minimum version of PyArrow supported starting pandas 2.1 is version 7.
+- The minimum version of PyArrow supported starting with pandas 2.1 is version 7 of PyArrow.
 - The minimum version of PyArrow will be bumped every major pandas release to the highest PyArrow version that has been released for at least 2 years, and the minimum PyArrow version will be maintained for every minor version in the major version series.